RobotZapa/machineio/README.md

 The remote devices will also need a connection to the server.
 To setup this up run machineio/scripts/client.py on each remote client with devices you want to access.
 Any one client cannot have more then one controller at this time.

+###### Definitions
+  * Server: the machineio/scripts/server.py script
+  * Client: the machineio/scripts/client.py script
+  * Controller: the Network object created in your code. (also technically a client)

+#### Setup process
+Run machineio/scripts/server.py it will ask for the names of any clients connecting.
+It generates key files for each client.
+You will copy the key file of each client without renaming, on to the proper client.
+Restart the server now it has all relevant key files.
+Connect all the machineio/scripts/client.py to the server, and then you can run your code.

 Before creating a network device you must create a network.
   * ##### ctrl_net = machineio.Network(host, port=20801, key_file='controller.key')